What We Do

 National, regional and city governments, impact investors, and traditional investors can use the standard to:

-- Maximise return on investment: Gold Standard projects have historically been shown to deliver between $21 and $177 in additional value toward the SDGs for every tonne of CO2 mitigated.
+- Maximise 'impact' return on investment: Gold Standard projects have historically been shown to deliver between $21 and $177 in additional value toward the SDGs for every tonne of CO2 mitigated

 - Generate accurate, credible impact data through robust quantification methodologies and third-party verification of results

-- Develop innovative financing structures such as impacts bonds and green bonds
+- Develop innovative financing structures such as green bonds or social impact bonds

 - Corporates seeking credible claims for their sustainability initiatives